Procurement Card Purchases

 Will my department ever be audited?

 Most likely, yes.
 The Procurement Services Department performs P-Card Reviews on an ongoing basis.
-In addition, the Internal Audit Department conducts periodic audits of the Procurement Card Program.
+In addition, the Internal Audit and Compliance Department conducts periodic audits of the Procurement Card Program.

 Can my P-Card be cancelled for any reason?